samoht/dyntype/README.md

 * `ocaml`: 3.12.1+ is required for the latest `camlp4` extension.
 Earlier versions will definitely not work.

 * `type-conv`: available from <https://ocaml.janestreet.com>, version 108.07.00 or higher.
+If you have an older version of `type-conv`, please downgrade to dyntype-0.8.5 instead of this version.

 The library installs an ocamlfind META file, so use it with the `dyntype.syntax` package.
 To compile a file `foo.ml` with Dyntype and findlib, do: